Clonazepam (Pase) 2mg

 30.00

-Pase is used to treat panic disorder (with or without agoraphobia) and can also help manage certain seizure types, including Lennox-Gastaut, akinetic, myoclonic and some absence seizures.
-Long-term use isn’t well-studied, so its ongoing benefit should be checked regularly. -Brand name: Pase -Manufacturer: Opsonin Pharma Ltd -Vendor: northwestmeds -Categories: All Medications, Anxiety, Panic Disorder
+Pase is used to treat panic disorder (with or without agoraphobia) and can also help manage certain seizure types, including Lennox-Gastaut, akinetic, myoclonic, and some absence seizures.
+Long-term use isn’t well-studied, so its ongoing benefit should be checked regularly.
+Brand name: Pase Manufacturer: Opsonin Pharma Ltd Vendor: NorthwestmedsUK Categories: All Medications, Anxiety, Panic Disorder SKU: N/A Price:

 • AVAILABILITY: AVAILABLE